Welcome to CSUN's MFT Webpage!

 - Mission: Our mission is to train competent marriage and family therapists to serve the needs of individuals, couples, children, and families in the the diverse communities of Southern California.
 We seek to provide a supportive, engage learning environment that enables our students to develop effective working relationships with diverse clients, competency in contemporary therapy theories, and a solid foundation in the field's evidence-base.
 Our students are prepared to provide services in community, public, and private mental health settings and eventually to serve as leaders in the field.
 Many students also choose to pursue doctoral studies upon graduation.

 - Licensure: The Marriage and Family Therapy (MFT) option within the M.S. degree in Counseling is an approved program and provides students with competency in the content areas required by the State Board of Behavioral Science (BBS) for licensure as a Marriage and Family Therapist (LMFT).
-It also qualifies you to sit for the Licensed Professional Clinical Counselor (LPCC) exam and examination for certification from the National Board of Certified Counselors.
+It also qualifies you to sit for the Licensed Professional Clinical Counselor (LPCC) exam.
 Upon graduation students qualify for registration as an MFT Intern to gain further hours towards licensure.

 - National Accreditation: Our program is nationally accredited by the Commission for the Accreditation of Marriage and Family Therapy Education (COAMFTE; connected with AAMFT) and is one of two such accredited program in the region.
 This accreditation ensures that our program adheres to the highest national standards for training in marriage and family therapy.
 This accreditation also makes it easier to transfer hours and educational experiences to qualify for licensure in another state.
 At present, our accreditation is approved through March 31, 2017.
 We make ongoing efforts to keep our accreditation current, which is granted by an external agency and therefore cannot be guaranteed by the university.